About Us

 After graduating from Auburn, Charlie attended Cumberland Law School at Samford University in Birmingham, where he received his law degree and passed the Alabama Bar Exam in 1983.
 Choosing real estate over law, Charlie accepted a leasing position with Jim Wilson & Associates in 1984 and leased retail space in regional malls.
 In 1987, Trotman went to work for Helms-Roark, Inc., another development company in Montgomery, AL. There, he worked as a developer of grocery anchored centers.
 Trotman started his own company, The Trotman Company, Inc. in 1990.

-About Woody
+Woody Trotman

 Woody Trotman grew up in Montgomery, AL, and graduated from Auburn University with a B.S. in Finance in 1985.
 He started his career with Aronov Realty of Montgomery, as a leasing professional from 1986-1990.
 While at Aronov, Trotman leased many development projects in Oklahoma and Texas.
 After leaving Aronov, he went to Atlanta, GA and joined Compass Retail, the real estate development arm of Equitable Life Insurance Company.
 There, he was in charge of leasing their flagship retail development in Atlanta, Phipps Plaza.
 Trotman personally leased over 330,000 square feet in the totally renovated Phipps Plaza, which won over seventeen national awards and was chosen best new mall of the year in 1994.